 There's also some evidence that ginger may increase milk production.
 Consider chopping or grating fresh ginger into some of your favorite dishes or making tea out of it.
 Ginger is even available in oils, capsules, tinctures, and extracts.

 While there is a rich history of use for these agents, there have been only a few human studies on their safety and effectiveness.
-Be sure to check with your health care provider and your baby's pediatrician before using any supplements.
+Be sure to check with your healthcare provider and your baby's pediatrician before using any supplements.

-8. Try breast compression
+9. Try breast compression

 Breast compression involves using your hand to manually massage and compress your breast in order to remove milk.
 This technique is useful if your breasts are engorged and you need to remove some breast milk, but you can also use it when you have a sleepy baby who isn't effective at nursing yet.
+It's also a way to remove more breast milk from the breast when you're using a breast pump.

 Try gently compressing your breast while your baby is feeding to keep the milk flowing.
 Of course, this approach will take some trial and error—especially since you don't want to express more milk than your baby can handle.